-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- --
+Are Any New Mitigation Measures Required for the LPSP? -- ----------------------------- --- -- -- -- within an airport land use plan or within two miles of an airport.
+As such, the General Plan Update would not affect air traffic patterns and no impact would occur.

-Roadways and mobility within the proposed CDSP area were analyzed within the GP EIR; the proposed CDSP Update does not include modifications to roadways and infrastructure outside of the project area analyzed in the GP EIR.
-While the modifications within the proposed CDSP would permit more residential units and uses, thus accommodating population growth, like the GP EIR concluded, the circulation improvements to which the proposed CDSP would contribute - improved sidewalk zones, bicycle and pedestrian accessibility, parking, proximity to live/work/shop for residents, allowing more residential and mixed use development in close proximity to the Metro L (Gold) Line station - would be beneficial for the community and City as a whole.
-Further, per GP EIR Mitigation Measure 13-1, each project developed under buildout of the proposed CDSP Update would be subject to whatever transportation impact fee is in effect at the time of permitting, thus ensuring that funds for future improvements would be available.
-Additionally, the proposed CDSP Update would support the Department of Transportation's Bicycle Transportation Action Plan by reinforcing pedestrian-friendly design and development and requiring bicycle parking.
-As such, and considering the availability of transit, bicycle, and pedestrian facilities in the CDSP area, impacts from the CDSP Update related to proximity and quality of bicycle networks, proximity and quality of transit networks, proximity and mixed-uses in proximity to the Metro L (Gold) Line would be less than significant.
-According to the GP EIR, the proposed CDSP area does not include CMP intersections where traffic impacts would occur.
+Roadways and mobility within the proposed LPSP area were analyzed within the GP EIR; the proposed LPSP does not include modifications to roadways and infrastructure outside of the project area analyzed in the GP EIR.
+While the modifications within the proposed LPSP would permit more residential units and uses, thus accommodating population growth, like the GP EIR concluded, the circulation improvements to which the proposed LPSP would contribute - improved sidewalk zones, bicycle and pedestrian accessibility, parking, proximity to live/work/shop for residents, allowing more residential and mixed use development in close proximity to the Metro L (Gold) Line station - would be beneficial for the community and City as a whole.
+Further, per GP EIR Mitigation Measure 13-1, each project developed under buildout of the proposed LPSP would be subject to whatever transportation impact fee is in effect at the time of permitting, thus ensuring that funds for future improvements would be available.
+Additionally, the proposed LPSP would support the Department of Transportation's Bicycle Transportation Action Plan by reinforcing pedestrian-friendly design and development and requiring bicycle parking.
+As such, and considering the availability of transit, bicycle, and pedestrian facilities in the LPSP area, impacts from the LPSP related to proximity and quality of bicycle networks, proximity and quality of transit networks, pedestrian accessibility, and mixed-uses in proximity to the Metro L (Gold) Line would be less than significant.
+According to the GP EIR, the proposed LPSP area does not include CMP intersections where traffic impacts would occur.
 Regardless, the Los Angeles County CMP has been dissolved.
 Additionally, as indicated in the IS prepared for the GP EIR, there are no airports within two miles of the City.
-Therefore, the proposed CDSP Update would not affect air traffic patterns and no impact would occur.
+Therefore, the proposed LPSP would not affect air traffic patterns and no impact would occur.

 The current CEQA Guidelines Appendix G checklist also recommends considering a project's potential to conflict or be inconsistent with CEQA Guidelines Section 15064.3, subdivision (b), which requires the use of VMT as the updated measurement of traffic impacts, replacing the level of service (LOS) method previously used.
 As discussed, the GP EIR included a City-wide VMT analysis for impacts to traffic and transportation based on calculations for VMT per capita and VT per capita.
 The analysis used the City of Pasadena Travel Demand Forecasting (TDF) Model, which was validated to 2013 traffic conditions and later updated to reflect 2017 conditions.
-Both the 2013 and 2017 models assumed that the I-710 extension would be constructed by 2035, which is no longer a valid assumption.
+Both